 Classical and contemporary Islamic scholars have helped explain why an alcohol zone can be as bad as drinking itself,

 “The difference between [prohibitions in environment] and [prohibitions related to the end goals] is that while both are forbidden, the former is considered lesser in weight because it is related to causes, whereas the latter is related to an actual forbidden act.
-Thus, sitting at the table, although not the same as drinking, could lead to it whereas drinking in itself is absolutely forbidden.” – Dr. Abdullah bin Bayyah (Suhaibwebb.com)
+Thus, sitting at the table, although not the same as drinking, could lead to it whereas drinking in itself is absolutely forbidden,” says Dr. Abdullah bin Bayyah from Suhaibwebb.

-- Alcohol can lead to criminality.
+Think about the ridiculous things you might have done when drunk.
 Although a controversial statement, in Islam alcohol is viewed as the “key to every evil” (hadith), because of its close relation to creating or making criminal behaviour easier to commit.
 That isn’t an omission of the medicinal uses of alcohol, but to say that a prevention is better than a cure.
-Thus, the Quran explains, “(in alcohol) there is a great sin, and (some) benefits, but the sin outweighs its benefit)” (2:219).
+Thus, the Quran explains, “in alcohol there is a great sin, and some benefits, but the sin outweighs its benefit.”
+(2:219).

 All intoxicants were made haraam in Islam’s religious scripture at different times over a period of years.
+Even CBD oil.
 Over the years, the list of intoxicating substances has come to include more modern street drugs and the like.
+But some plants with intoxicating effects such as chewing khat in Yemen and cannabis have slipped into Islam.
+According to this site, the Muslim scholars are divided over khat, sometimes spelled ghat or gat:

-Islam prohibits the use of narcotics noting that “every intoxicant is haraam (unlawful)”. ’Recreational’ drugs have become the social culture and despite religious prohibitions, Muslims are just as susceptible to cannabis (marijuana), hashish, and the supposedly herbal ‘hukkah‘ (a tobacco smoking pipe).
+Islam prohibits the use of narcotics noting that “every intoxicant is haram (unlawful)”.
+Recreational drugs have become the social culture and despite religious prohibitions, Muslims are just as susceptible to cannabis (marijuana), hashish, and the supposedly herbal ‘hukkah‘ (a tobacco smoking pipe).

 Without side-sweeping the nutritional value to alcoholic beverages, we must accept that wine in particular is not completely “evil”.
-Wine contains coronary benefits and according to a 2003 study on Wine Pros, decreases the risk of peptic ulcers.
+Wine contains coronary benefits and according to studies, decreases the risk of peptic ulcers.

 Hippocrates recommended specific wines to disinfect wounds, and even the great Islamic scholar Ibn Kathir noted wine’s force for better digestion.

-Some great entrepreneurs took this as inspiration, leading to the production of halal approved wines such as Halal Champ Wine, and Australia’s Patritti Wines of Dover Gardens, which was accredited by the Islamic Council in 2003.
+Some great entrepreneurs took this verse from the Quran as inspiration, leading to the production of halal approved wines such as Halal Champ Wine, and Australia’s Patritti Wines of Dover Gardens, which was accredited by the Islamic Council in 2003.

 A contemporary fatwa (Islamic ruling) classified non-wine alcohol as permitted in external uses such as perfumes and soaps so long as it’s not used in vain or for intoxicating purposes.
 However, the main consensus is to religiously avoid it.